 a brief introduction to the workshop (one published page maximum).
 The

 workshop organizer is responsible for ensuring that all workshop

 participants submit their manuscripts to the ASHS Online Peer Review

 System within 6 months of the occurrence of the workshop.
 Publication

 costs shall not be borne by the Society (i.e., the papers shall be

 *Non-Member Invited Speakers

-If at any time the person has been an ASHS Active Member within the last five calendar years (for the purposes of the 2017 Conference, if he or she was a member between 2012 and 2017), then the person is not eligible to receive complimentary registration as a non-member invited speaker to a workshop, colloquium, or symposium.
+If at any time the person has been an ASHS Active Member within the last five calendar years (for the purposes of the 2018 Conference, if he or she was a member between 2012 and 2017), then the person is not eligible to receive complimentary registration as a non-member invited speaker for a workshop, special session, or symposium.

-If you have questions in regard to submitting a workshop proposal, contact ASHS Headquarters at
+If you have questions in regard to submitting a workshop proposal or a "Planned Oral Session", contact ASHS Headquarters at